joelving/Blog/content/post/reinventing-time-reporting-part-1.md

 }
 {{< /highlight >}}

-It looks a lot like stream, but there's a lot going on under the covers, as David's post showed.
-From a consumer perspective, it looks a lot like a naive stream implementation - which is good, since it means it's simple to reason about.
+From a consumer perspective, it looks a lot like a naive stream implementation - which is good, since it means it's simple to reason about - but as Davids post show, there's a lot going on under the covers.
 The main difference is that while a stream consumes data as part of reading it (unless you peek, which generally require an additional copy), you have to be explicit about it with pipes.
 When you read, you get all available data but nothing is discarded.
 Only once you call .AdvanceTo(), does the pipe discard data up to the position you specify.

-Pipe introduces a new concept as part of its back pressure mechanism, which you can see play out in the second call to AdvanceTo() (for the case where we didn't find an entire Event).
-Here we tell the pipe that we've consumed data up to some position which can then be discarded and the memory recycled, but that we've examined all of the buffer.
+Pipe introduces a new concept as part of its back pressure mechanism, which you can see play out in the second call to .AdvanceTo() (for the case where we didn't find an entire Event).
+Here we tell the pipe that we've consumed data up to some position (in our case, up to the beginning of the BEGIN:VEVENT-tag) which can then be discarded and the memory recycled, but that we've examined all of the buffer.
 This tells the pipe that it shouldn't return from a call to .ReadAsync() until it has new data.
 Even though it has unconsumed data, it should wait for more.
 No more spinning waits filling duplicate buffers.
 Fantastic!

 ### Parsing iCal feeds